Marked length spectrum rigidity from rigidity on subsets: Achieving the growth rate for word metrics and automorphisms

 \begin{theorem} Let $\G$ be a non-elementary hyperbolic group.
 Consider two finite, symmetric generating sets $S, S_\ast$ for $\G$ for which $v_S/v_{S_\ast}$ is rational.
 Then we have that

 \end{theorem}

-The proof of this theorem requires techniques from thermodynamic formalism and uses the Cannon automatic structure for hyperbolic groups.
+The proof of Theorem \ref{thm.word} requires techniques from thermodynamic formalism and uses the Cannon automatic structure for hyperbolic groups.
 To avoid having to define all of these objects here, we refer the reader to \cite{cantrell}.
 Throughout the proof, we will follow same terminology and notation as that used in \cite{cantrell}.
-We will also require the following lemma which will be useful in Subsection \ref{subsec.coame}.
+We require the following lemma which will also be useful in Subsection \ref{subsec.coame}.

 \begin{lemma} Given $d\in \calD_\G$ with exponential growth rate $v_d$ there exists $C\geq 0$ such that the following holds.
 For any $[x]\in \conj$ and $T>0$ we have